wp-plugins/submission-manager-by-submittable/readme.txt

 == Screenshots ==

+1. Submittable Plugin Options
-1. Integrate Your Submission Form Directly Into your WordPress Site
+2. Integrate Your Submission Form Directly Into your WordPress Site
-2. Sort, Filter, Share, Vote on, Comment on, and Review your Submissions all from a centralized dashboard
+3. Sort, Filter, Share, Vote on, Comment on, and Review your Submissions all from a centralized dashboard
-3. Submittable is a cloud-based Submisssions Management platform for accepting applications, editorial submissions, contest entries and other digital content such as films, audio, and images.
+4. Submittable is a cloud-based Submisssions Management platform for accepting applications, editorial submissions, contest entries and other digital content such as films, audio, and images.

 == Support ==
 Our support forum: http://help.submittable.com
 Email: support@submittable.com
 Phone: (855) 467-8264 x 2

 == Changelog ==

+= 1.0.1 =
+* [Fixed] Misc. formatting fixes for WordPress.org Plugin Page
+* [Fixed] Plugins menu settings URL error fix
+* [Added] WordPress.org Plugin Banner

 = 1.0 =
 * First Release (6/18/2012)